 This month marked the debut of Kent Employment Law’s Employer Forum series, an in-house resource for forward-thinking business owners and HR professionals.

 With individuals from over 15 different organizations representing a wide range of industries, the session covered a variety of challenges and opportunities for today’s business owners.
-Heidi and Fraser offered their expertise, attendees told their stories, and Trevor added his legal perspective.
+Heidi and Fraser offered their expertise, attendees told their stories, and Kent lawyers added their legal perspective.
 Combined, they created a wealth of shared information and strategies for starting the employment law relationship off on the right foot.

-For those who weren’t able to attend the Forum, we asked Trevor to share some key takeaways from the morning.
-Here are his top 3:
+For those who weren’t able to attend the Forum, here are our top 3 takeaways from the morning:

 - Employees vs. Independent Contractors.
 Whether a worker is an employee or an independent contractor depends on his or her day-to-day role and responsibilities.
 Just because you call someone a “contractor” doesn’t necessarily make it so.
 To learn more, read our blog post on this topic here.